Pjchardt/Pjchardt.github.io/bio.md

           Play is my primary medium.
 I utilize computer programming, hardware construction/reappropriation, and emerging technology to construct interactive spaces that are physical/    conceptual in form.
 These spaces are meant as “magic circles” to facilitate investigation or reflection through play.
         </p>
         <p>
           My work as been exhibited at FILE, Smithsonian, ALT.CTRL.GDC, and IndieCade.
-Additionally I run my own game development studio RalphVR, that won Gold Prize in the international Oculus Mobile Virtual Reality competition in 2016.
+Additionally I run my own game development studio RalphVR that won Gold Prize in the international Oculus Mobile Virtual Reality competition in 2016.
 I am active in my home town of Lexington, Kentucky, helping build a non-profit gaming collective, as well as developing interactive shows and programming for all ages, including ARTiculation and Rules & Play.
         </p>
       </div>
     </div>